bgachenot-lab/asdf-postgres/README.md

 - uuid
 - icu-devtools (linux) or icu4c (MacOS)

+N.B.: For version 17.0, the following dependencies are now required
+- flex
+- bison

 _This assumes macOS, a Debian-flavored linux, or a SUSE-flavored linux.
 If you need it to work on something else, you may need to modify the plugin.
 You'll need the dependencies referenced in the list above installed via whatever method